 Creating Your Own Page Templates

 If you are a developer building an extension for PMPro you can support the same method we offer to allow users to override your template by placing their own version in the

 /paid-memberships-pro/pages/ directory of their theme or filtering the template location in a custom plugin.
 The correct function to use to load your template is

 pmpro_loadTemplate().
 Here is an example that you can use to load your template file.
 We’ll be updating our Add Ons to work the same way.

 Customizing Member Emails

 Every email that could possibly be sent through your Membership site can be adjusted to fit your needs.
 Read through the full list of system-generated emails to see all the possible emails that your membership site offers.

-While our preferred way to edit these emails is through the Email Templates Admin Editor Add On, you can also use the same methods described above for plugin or theme-loaded templates.
+While our preferred way to edit these emails is through the Memberships > Settings > Email Templates page in the WordPress admin, you can also use the same methods described above for plugin or theme-loaded templates.